Prabhmit/DSc_Blog_post/README.md

 3. Have the top five popular programming languages changed from year to year since 2011?

 # File Descriptions
 The Project1.ipynb file contains the necessary scripts to read, cleanse, filter/join and analyze the data for this project.
-There are ten csv datafiles for Stack Overflow Annual Developer Survey data from 2011 to 2020 which are included in the Stack Overflow Survey Results zipped-folder.
+There are ten csv datafiles for Stack Overflow Annual Developer Survey data from 2011 to 2020 which are included in the Stack Overflow Survey Results zip-folder.
 2011 and 2012 csv files were opened and converted in Notepad++ to utf-8 codec first.
-The files in the zipped-folder are ready to be used with Project1.ipynb file.
+The files in the zip-folder are ready to be used with Project1.ipynb file.

 The raw files if required are at: https://insights.stackoverflow.com/surve

-The following are directory and files names for data files contained in the zipped-folder:
+The following are directory and survey data file names for data files contained in the Stack Overflow Survey Results zip-folder:

 2011 Stack Overflow Survey Results -> 2011 Stack Overflow Survey Results.csv